Things to do along the Sea to Sky Highway

-This is the famous fallen tree at Middle Joffre Lake, the location of thousands of Instagram photos.
+It is the location of thousands upon thousands of Instagram photos.
 This photo was taken when there was a forest fire nearby, which is why the scene is hazy and smoky.

-What you cannot see in the photo is the long line of people waiting to take the exact same photo.
+What you cannot see in this photo is the long line of people waiting to take the exact same photo.

-While it’s great that so many people want to explore the beautiful parks in British Columbia (we do, too!), unfortunately too many people are now visiting Joffre Lakes and it’s having trouble dealing with the rapid increase in visitors (168% increase since 2010).
+While it’s great that so many people want to explore the beautiful parks in British Columbia (we do, too!), unfortunately too many people are now visiting Joffre Lakes.
+It’s having trouble dealing with the rapid increase in visitors (168% increase since 2010).

 The Joffre Lakes parking lot is always full and visitors resort to parking on the side of the highway, which is not allowed and vehicles might get towed.